uGyomm/templates/lib/lib-curriculum-vitae--shutters.typ

  * ----------
  *
  * span             : Academic background's span
- * recommended span layout is "From YYYY to YYYY"
+ * Suggested span layout is "From YYYY to YYYY"
  *
  * type            : Background's academic type
  *
  * name and location         : Academy's name and location
- * recommended layout is "Name, Town[· Country]"
+ * Suggested layout is "Name, Town[· Country]"
  * Bracket content is optional if the application's country and academy country
  * are identical.
-Otherwise, it is recommended.
+Otherwise, it is Suggested.
  *
  */
 #let academic_background(